696-eth/threads/README.md

 The lower Security Ratio the better

-Current Security ratio is 19x with 0.39T USD as TVL with the following distribution:
+Current Security ratio is 19x with $390T as TVL with the following distribution:

 ・ETH - $162B